-The application is only the first step of getting a Trust Deed.
+The application is only the first step of getting a Trust Deed scotland.
 You have to get it accepted by your creditors to bring the arrangement into effect.

 - Your creditors will get a time of 5 weeks if they want to object to the arrangement.

 - The Trust Deed can become protected only if half of your creditors accept it.
 The same applies to the situation where half of your creditors do not express any objection.

 - Usually, getting a protected Trust Deed is difficult unless you can clear the debt within 4 years.

 - All your assets except essential ones, including your car should be transferred to the trustee.

 What are Your Responsibilities During Your Trust Deed?

 As the debtor, you are expected to fulfill certain obligations in a Trust Deed.